 You will already have created a Google Adsense account and done the steps for Connecting your site to Google Adsense using Ad Inserter before getting to this point.
+You will also need to create an ads.txt file.
 By now you should have received an email from Google Adsense saying that your website has been connected.
 You will also have created an Ad Unit for using on your website.

 You’re ready to place your first ad on your website using the Ad Inserter plugin.

 Firs log in to adsense to get the code you need.